 Selma Nicholls, Casting Director of Looks Like Me casting, raises the profile of underrepresented groups featured in mainstream content, celebrating an inclusive spectrum of people through casting.
 Selma is a member of the CDA- Casting Directors Association.

 With more than an decade of experience working as a producer in theatre and dance since graduating from London Contemporary Dance School, Selma has worked on productions with organisations such as East London Dance (eld), LIFT (London International Festival of Theatre) and Creative Engagement, following her dream to work in the arts sector.

 Increasingly, Selma realised there was a gap in the market to give underrepresented groups visibility in the arts and fashion world and to drive advertising communications to do the same.
 So in 2016, she set up her own talent agency to do just that.

 The name of the agency, Looks Like Me, was inspired by her three year old daughter, Riley-Ann, who questioned her own identity when she saw limited imagery of children that looked like her in the media and asked why.
 With a background in creating content, casting and production, Selma designed and developed tailored workshops, editorials and castings that would open the door for black and ethnic minority groups to be more visible by challenging the status quo in the world of brand communications.

 Selma lives and works in Tottenham, north London with her daughter.
-As a dedicated entrepreneur and change agent , she loves to spend time teaching her daughter about the importance of community, the arts and self-confidence.
-When she is not working and being a loving mother, Selma enjoys travelling, watching BET (Being Mary Jane & Black girls Rock) and spending time with loved ones.
+As a dedicated casting director, she loves to spend time teaching her daughter about the importance of Ubuntu, the arts & culture and abundance living (the world of possibilities & opportunities).
+When she is not working and being a loving mother, Selma enjoys travelling the world, roller-skating and Salsa dancing.